 - Avoid labelling your child as fussy.

 Interested in learning more?
-Registrations are opening soon for Hear and Say’s upcoming parent education webinar, Making Mealtimes Fun with guest speaker Marie-France Laval – further details coming soon, here.
+Hear and Say’s webinar, Making Mealtimes Fun featuring guest speaker Marie-France Laval can be purchased and watcher here.